 No monthly repayments

-With a lifetime mortgage, you don’t usually have to make any monthly repayments.
-Instead, the interest with your lifetime mortgage is typically added to the loan - this is known as roll-up or compound interest.
-Then, the loan plus interest is repaid when the plan comes to an end, which is usually when you, or the last remaining applicant, either passes away or enters long-term care.
+With a Key Equity Release lifetime mortgage, you don’t have to make any monthly repayments.
+Instead, the interest with your lifetime mortgage is added to the loan - this is known as roll-up or compound interest.
+The loan plus interest is then repaid when the plan comes to an end, which is usually when you, or the last remaining borrower, either passes away or enters long-term care.
 Typically, your house will then be sold and the equity release provider will take their money from the sale proceeds.
 The remainder goes to you or your estate.